 If you see yellow/brown colored spots on your car's white or silver colored paint, do not be alarmed.
-It's a common issue that requires attention but it's easily fixable.
+It's rail dust and it's a common issue that is easily fixable.

 Many cars have this issue but may not be visible unless it's a light colored car - especially white.
 The issue can easily be fixed and should be done as soon as possible.